Ad1thya-R/Ad1thya-R/README.md

 - 👋 Hi, I’m @Ad1thya-R
 - 👀 I’m interested in Mathematics, Economics, Finance and Computer Science
-- 🌱 I’m currently working on a web3 loyalty startup [PointSwitch](https://pointswitch.xyz)
+- 🌱 I’m currently working on a startup [PointSwitch](https://pointswitch.xyz)
-- 💞️ I’m looking to collaborate on Data Science projects, Fintech projects and any other projects where my skills would be valuable.
+- 💞️ Love Data Science & Fintech
-- 📫 How to reach me: Message me on Linkedin @ www.linkedin.com/in/adithya-ravichandran/
+- 📫 How to reach me: Message me on Linkedin @ www.linkedin.com/in/adithya-ravichandran/ or twitter @ad1thya_r

 <!---
 Ad1thya-R/Ad1thya-R is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.